 However, this rule typically falls apart of adults.
 A 15lb weighted blanket is plenty heavy for anyone over 140-pounds.
 Particularly when you are buying the weighted blanket to fit a person and not fit a bed!

 Weighted blankets can be draped on the shoulders of the adult user, or placed on top of his body when lying down.
 There is no right or wrong time to use a weighted blanket -- overnight while sleeping, or during the day while seated or at rest.
 The individual applications of weighted blankets are specific to what, when, and how the user deems necessary to benefit from the calming proprioceptive input.

-No matter what you decide for a weight factor, fabric preference, or wearing scenario, be mindful of any changes you may notice as your body adjusts.
+No matter what you decide for a weight, fabric preference, or way of using, be mindful of any changes you may notice as your body adjusts.
 Monitor your mood, levels of anxiety, physiological responses like breathing rate or heart rate, and/or sleep patterns.

-So as you've learned now, adults can use weighted blankets as a sleep aid as well as to reduce anxiety.
+So now you know!
+Adults can use weighted blankets as a sleep aid as well as to reduce anxiety.
 These are two very important things in our highly connected, fast-paced world.

 If you have any questions or comments about weighted blankets for adults, please let us know in the comments!

 Comments will be approved before showing up.